mratsim/weave/rfcs/multithreading_apis.md

 The `Flowvar` MUST be associated with a spawned task.

-This allows users to know if the current thread would block or not.
+This allows users to know if the current thread would block or not when calling `sync` on A Flowvar.

 ### Error handling

 Procs that are spawned MUST NOT throw an exception.
 They MAY throw `Defect` which would end the program.
-Exceptions must be trapped by `try/except` blocks and converted to another form of error handling such as status codes, error codes or `Result[T, E]` type.
+Exceptions MUST be trapped by `try/except` blocks and converted to another form of error handling such as status codes, error codes or `Result[T, E]` type.

 Threadpool and task parallelism libraries SHOULD document that constraint to end users and SHOULD enforce tht constraint with the effect system.

+Note: even assuming C++ exceptions, or exceptions that don't use the heap or a GC without thread-local heap, exceptions work by unwinding the stack.
+As each thread has its own stack, you cannot catch exceptions thrown in a thread in another.

 ### Thread-local variables